What is Photosensitivity?

 Diagnosing photosensitivity involves researching your medical history and administering tests; these include phototests (involving exposure to artificial light) and photopatch tests (involving exposure to patches with photosensitizing medications).

 Photosensitivity is treated by staying out of the sun during peak ultraviolet hours and in general limiting your exposure to the sun with hats, clothing, and sunscreen lotions.
-Sunsafe Rx capsules (a nutritional supplement taken orally) also offer health benefits, as the natural ingredients in Sunsafe Rx have been clinically shown to aid the body’s natural ability to support itself during sun exposure.
+Sunsafe Rx capsules (a nutritional supplement taken orally) also offer health benefits, as the natural ingredients in Sunsafe Rx have been clinically shown to aid the body’s natural ability to support itself during environmental exposure.

 Other remedies involve treating the underlying disease that is causing the photosensitivity.